Cais/bns-body-classes/readme.txt

 * Released ...
 * Added Muslim calendars for 2013 and 2014
 * Added conditional check to only add if there are actual dates being recognized
+* Refactored init functions into their own their own method to be called

 = 0.5.2 =
 * Released April 2013